 People may recall the water supply issues resulting from the de-roofing of the round reservoir and subsequent contamination of its contents during the January 2003 fire.
 Chapman and Fisher residents were advised not to drink the water.
 ACTEW supplied bottled water in the interim.
 Also, water supply from the octagonal reservoir was affected because power was down.
 A generator was brought in to maintain supply.

-A member of the CRPCG tests the water quality of the Kathner and Old on a monthly basis, and sends the results in to the Waterwatch database.
+Members of the group test the water quality of the Kathner and Old dams on a monthly basis, and sends the results in to the Waterwatch database.

 This data reflects the health of the catchment area, which can be affected by changes in vegetation, erosion, animal activity or weather.